Five Invisalign Tips Every Patient Should Know

 For new patients, a common question is how to take off Invisalign easily.
 When removing your invisible braces, it's important to think "inside-out."
 While it seems simple enough to just pull them off from the outside, don't do it.
 The outer trays are contoured, which means they can poke right under your fingernail if you aren't careful.
 Or worse, your fingers will slip on the trays and you'll cut your cheek or gums.
 Not good!

 Using your fingers is also not a best practice, especially during cold and flu season.
-If you want a safe, sanitary way to remove your clear aligners, we recommend OrthoKey.
-It's got a small, ergonomic shape that fits conveniently in your retainer case so its with you wherever you need it!
-In this video, Chris from OrthoKey demonstrates safe, sanitary removal of clear braces using his innovative tool.
+If you want a safe, sanitary way to remove your clear aligners, we recommend Pul Tool, which has a special hook that grabs your trays and releases them from your teeth.

 3. Keep Clear Aligners Clean & Clear

-What's the best thing about Invisalign?
+What's the best thing about clear aligners?
 Many of my patients will say its because no one can see when you wear them.
-This is typically true, but only if you take care to clean them.
-Ignore this tip and you might find that your clear braces aren't so clear.
+This is typically true, but only if you know how to clean Invisalign.
+Failing to keep them clean can lead to cloudy aligners and staining, and no one wants to see that!

 Everyone will develop their own routine when it comes to cleaning their trays.
-Soaking them in denture cleaner is a good one, or using a homeade concoction of hydrogen peroxide and water works too.
+A quick soak in denture cleaner is a good one, or using a homemade concoction of hydrogen peroxide and water works too.
 One of my favorite patients told me about her favorite technique, which was brushing the trays with her tooth brush every time she brushed her teeth.
 Rather than scrubbing them with brand new tooth paste (which contains abrasives that can scratch your trays, making them less invisible), she uses the paste left over at the end of her brushing to then take a pass at the aligners.

 4. Do Your Exercises!